Nandhanaks2004/OWASP-Top-10-Web-Vulnerabilities-Lab/README.md

 This project is an interactive learning platform designed to help students and security enthusiasts understand the OWASP Top 10 web vulnerabilities through practical, hands-on simulations.

-Instead of relying only on theory, this application allows users to explore how vulnerabilities occur in real-world web applications, interact with simulated attack scenarios, and understand how each issue can be prevented.
+The application focuses specifically on web-based vulnerabilities and demonstrates how they occur, how attackers exploit them, and how they can be prevented — all within a safe, simulated environment.

 ## Objectives

-* Provide a clear and simple understanding of OWASP Top 10 vulnerabilities
+* Provide a clear and simplified understanding of OWASP Top 10 web vulnerabilities
-* Demonstrate how vulnerabilities are exploited in real applications
+* Demonstrate real-world attack scenarios through interactive simulations
-* Encourage hands-on learning through interactive simulations
+* Encourage hands-on learning instead of passive reading
-* Teach secure development practices and mitigation techniques
+* Help learners understand both exploitation and prevention

 ## Features

 * Interactive simulations for each OWASP Top 10 vulnerability
-* Simple and beginner-friendly explanations
+* Simple, beginner-friendly explanations
-* Real-world attack scenarios (simulated safely)
+* Challenge-based learning to reinforce concepts
-* Challenge-based learning to reinforce understanding
+* Clear demonstration of vulnerable vs secure behavior
-* Clear demonstration of both vulnerable and secure implementations
+* Clean and minimal user interface for focused learning

 ## Covered Vulnerabilities

-This lab focuses specifically on web application security and includes:
+This lab includes the following OWASP Top 10 web vulnerabilities:

 * A01: Broken Access Control (IDOR)
 * A02: Security Misconfiguration